nlinker/genexpr/README.md

 ## Valid constraint
 Generate random arithmetic expressions such that they have `L` literals, each literal is integer and does not exceed `M` in absolute value.
-Expression evaluation result should be _integer_ and not exceed `N` in absolute value.
+The evaluation result of the whole expression should be _integer_ and not exceed `N` in absolute value (note, that some intermediate expressions can exceed `N`).

 Allowed arithmetic operations: addition, subtraction, multiplication, division.
 Operations have usual precedence and left associativity.